Poland Residence Permit

 • Documents on the sale of assets or business.

-1. Financial stability
+Financial stability

 Application process

-Advantages of obtaining a residence permit through investments
+Advantages of obtaining residence permit through investments

 How long does it take to process a Poland residence permit?

-1. Temporary residence permit:
+1. Application for temporary residence permit:

-• An application for a temporary residence permit (usually issued for a period of several months to three years) is processed by the Voivodeship Office on average within 60 days from the date of submission of the complete set of documents.
-However, this period may increase to 90 days if additional checks are required or if the case is processed during a period of high workload of the migration services.
+• Application for a temporary residence permit, which is usually granted for several months up to three years, is dealt with by the Voivodeship Office on average within 60 days from the date of filing the complete set of documents; however, that period may extend to 90 days should additional verification be necessary or in the case of processing during a high workload period.

 2. Permanent residence permit: